 Reducing pain and inflammation

-Being naturally rich in omega-3 fatty acids, green lipped mussel for dogs helps reduce inflammation and support immune health.
-More specifically, it contains two important omega-3s—eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-These substances reduce pain and inflammation by preventing the body from producing “inflammation and pain signals.”
-Interestingly, this is actually the same way non-steroidal anti-inflammatory drugs (NSAIDs) work.
+Being naturally rich in omega-3 fatty acids — specifically eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)— green lipped mussel for dogs helps reduce inflammation and support immune health.
+EPA and DHA reduce pain and inflammation by preventing the body from producing “inflammation and pain signals.”
+Interestingly, this is actually the same way non-steroidal anti-inflammatory drugs (NSAIDs) like carprofen for dogs work.

 Repairing and supporting joints